yorik1984/Attribute-Tools/README.md

 Description
 -----------
-Ruby plugin for SketchUp 2014 Pro and above to add attributes for selection components including all nested levels.
+Ruby plugin for Sketchup 2014 Pro or above is to define dynamic attributes of selected components of the model, including components in all levels of nested components.

 Plugin features :

 * Add standard all attributes
 * Add custom attribute
 * Using for components only
-* Component nested level dynamicly changing depending selection and can be selected
+* Dynamically change levels of nested components depending on the selection

 Usage
 -------
-You can find in the main menu or toolbar.
+You can use the plugin from toolbar or from the main menu.

-*Extension \> Add attribute*
+*Extensions \> Add attribute*

 1. **Add attributes inputbox** - Launch dialogbox for choosing what attributes may be added.
 More information see in help file of plugin.
 2. **Help** - Show the plugin manual.